 Waar is ons water!
 Waar is ons onderwysers!

-Blood drips to the floor, drip, dripping from my hand.
-The pain is good.
+Blood drips to the floor, drip, drip, dripping from my hand.
+Pain is good.
 Something I can concentrate on.
+Pulls me back from the edge.

-My head feels thick and swollen.
-I have a headache.
-It throbs.
-Over and over.
+My head is thick and swollen.
+It expands and compresses.
+Throbs over and over.
 Like the djembe.

 Today was supposed to be important.
 An exam.
-Maths, I think.
-Or Zulu.
-I can’t remember.
+Maths.
+Mechanics need maths.

 Now I would fail.